nikeshskillup/gen-ai/Instructions.md

 **Step 2: Receiving ChatGPT Suggestions:**

 ChatGPT provides suggestions on how to set up the project, including installing Node.js and other dependencies.
-The prompt could be something like "How to set up the project folder."
+The prompt could be something like `How to set up the project folder`.

 <details>
   <summary>Click here to see project details</summary>